Jason-Tadeusz/Project-1/README.md

 ## Objective

 To demonstrate advanced cybersecurity skills and practical experience in threat detection, incident response, and security monitoring using Splunk.
 Complete a series of structured challenges that simulate real-world cyber attack scenarios, including brute force attacks, staging server identification, and ransomware analysis.
-Demonstrate problem-solving skills and the ability to follow investigative leads to their conclusion.
+Display problem-solving skills and the ability to follow investigative leads to their conclusion.

 ### Skills Learned